foolscap-studio/refraction/pages/contributing.md

 ### How to Edit

+After forking, use the `/backstage/` directory to help maintain a coherent artistic vision when editing, but be aware that spoilers are likely.
+Read `/backstage/About Backstage` first.

 To add a new story to Refraction, create a file in the `/_posts/` directory.
 The name of the file must be in the format `YYYY-MM-DD-posttitle.md`, with the appropriate date and title.
 You should also add a link to your story to the Contents page, in the file `/pages/02-contents.md`.

 Your file should begin with [YAML front matter](http://jekyllrb.com/docs/frontmatter/), which looks like this: